 I tried to maintain an active connection to design and technology while working towards my law degree.
 I put together an online reference for the Louisiana Civil Code, published a Comment on Bitcoin's regulatory hurdles, and co-wrote, filmed, and edited our school’s annual sketch comedy show.
 I also discovered a passion for building and restoring furniture as I prepared for the bar exam.

 Today, I practice environmental and toxic tort law at Kuchler Polk, a firm headquartered in The City That Care Forgot.
-You can find my topically varied essays on So It Goes, a blog I run with a former classmate.
+My essays can be found on So It Goes, a blog I run with a friend and former classmate.